 Images of others would need to be edited or blanked out to make sure that no one else can be identified.
 This process is costly and one which we have the right to refuse to undertake if the costs are disproportionate.
 Alternatively, the costs may be passed on to the person who has made the request.

-In civil cases and complaints where the police are not involved, such as damage only in a traffic collision, these requests will only be processed if they are received from your solicitor or insurance company, via a section 35 request form.
+In civil cases and complaints where the police are not involved, such as damage to vehicles or traffic collisions, these requests will only be processed if they are received from a solicitor, lawyer, barrister or insurance company, via a Data Protection Act 2018 Schedule 2(5) Exemption request form.